highcharts/highcharts-editor/README.md

     node tools/updatebake.advanced.js

 This will create the required meta in the source tree.
 Run `gulp` afterwards to bake sources with the advanced editor enabled.

+## Plugins

+The editor supports data handling plugins.
+Plugins are registered using the `highed.plugins.install` function.
+They must also be activated, either by calling `highed.plugins.use(<plugin name>, <plugin options>)`, or by supplying the name of the plugin in the editor constructor (see editor section above).

+See [plugins/jquery-simple-rest.js](plugins/jquery-simple-rest.js) for an example on how to write plugins.

 ## License